 Theme Dossier: Putting Images to Work – Gender and the Visual Archive

-The thematic dossier “Putting Images to Work – Gender and the Visual Archive,” edited by Christina Benninhaus and Mary Jo Maynes, presents the work of historians who use visual sources to explore gender.
+The thematic dossier “Putting Images to Work – Gender and the Visual Archive,” edited by Christina Benninghaus and Mary Jo Maynes, presents the work of historians who use visual sources to explore gender.
 This work was first discussed at the 2023 Berkshire Conference on the History of Women, Gender, and Sexuality.
 The authors draw on a variety of visual sources (including book illustrations, posters, photographs, and comics) to examine gender history in different places and at different times.
 Our goal is to explore how historical actors used images in their engagement with gender and how we as historians can incorporate these images into our analyses of gender history.

 Coming soon